jhuix/vscode-markdown-preview-showdown/README.md

 A excellent markdown preview vscode extension with [showdowns](https://github.com/jhuix/showdowns) that converte markdown content to preview html.

-> If you think the vscode extension is excellent or can help you, click on the top right corner to give me a [Star](https://github.com/jhuix/vscode-markdown-preview-showdown)⭐️.
+> If you think the vscode extension can help you or also hope to encourage the author, click on the top right corner to give me a [Star](https://github.com/jhuix/vscode-markdown-preview-showdown)⭐️.

 ## Features